-a Different letter between averages of high and low PR areas for the same particle size denote statistically significant differences (p <0.05).

-b SL: Sandy loam.

-There was a trend of increasing sand content and decreasing silt content with depth.
-In addition, there were differences for clay and sand between the high and low PR areas (Table 1).
-The high PR area presented a higher average value of sand and lower average value of clay than the zone of low PR.
-Even so, within each analyzed area there is a high textural homogeneity, which allows to compare the treatments as result of management.

 Particle size distribution is largely explained by the natural distribution of this property within the soil and is not expected to show great variability.
 Changes of this property are expected as result of long-term processes, like selective erosion or in-situ weathering.
 Nevertheless, the local increase of the clay content affects other properties like water retention or organic matter content, that directly affect the mechanical and hydraulic behavior of the soil.

 Bulk Density (BD)

-Due to the tillage practices at this study site, BD is a property that varies within the same season [48].
+Due to the tillage practices at this study site, BD is a property that varies within the season [48].
 These variations reflect changes in soil structure, which are closely related to total porosity, the latter being highly sensitive to the content of organic matter (OM) and to the management [46].
 This occurs because any load applied to the soil surface is transmitted in three dimensions through the solid, liquid, and gaseous phases.
 If the air permeability is high enough to allow the immediate deformation of the air-filled pores, soil settlement will primarily affect the flow of water [40].